okipratama97/public-ecommerce-CMS-server/README.md

 ```
 {
 "errorCode": "Not Found",
-"message": "Requested product was not found"
+"message": "Requested cart was not found"
 }
 ```